Atlanta Lover's Lane Murders

-The Atlanta Lover's Lane Murders were a series of unsolved shooting attacks on three different couples in Atlanta, Georgia from January to March 1977.
-One attack caused two fatalities, another resulted in one fatality, and the other attack caused no fatalities.
+The Atlanta Lover's Lane Murders were a series of unsolved shooting attacks on three different couples in Atlanta, Georgia, in early 1977, which left three dead and three others injured.
 The same gun, a .38 caliber pistol, was used in all three shootings, which suggested that a single perpetrator was responsible for all three attacks.
-However, no suspect has ever been apprehended in the over forty years since the attacks occurred.
+However, no suspect has ever been apprehended.